Gaston County, North Carolina: Courts of law

 North Carolina has a unified statewide and state-operated court system, called the General Court of Justice.
-It consists of three divisions: appellate courts, superior courts, and district courts.
-In Gaston County, there is also a small claims Court.
+It consists of three divisions: the appellate courts, the superior court, and the district courts.
+Only the Superior and District Courts operate at the county level.

-Small claims court handles civil cases where a plaintiff requests assignment to a magistrate and the amount in controversy is $5,000 or less.
-There is no jury and usually no lawyers.
+Small claims court is a subdivision of the district court where civil cases are brought before a magistrate when the amount in controversy is $5,000 or less.
+There is no jury and often no lawyers.
 A person who loses in small claims court may appeal for a trial by jury before a judge in district court.
-Magistrates are appointed for two-year terms by the senior resident superior court judge upon nomination of the clerk of superior court.
+While judges are elected, magistrates are appointed by the Senior Resident Superior Court judge upon nomination of the Clerk of Superior Court.

 Politics

+In recent years, voters in most of the county have favored Republicans, though Democrats retain some electoral strength in the city of Gastonia.